 By Sarah McCarter, Salesforce SME at Provar

-Easily identify changed Opportunities
+Easily Identify Changed Opportunities

 Dynamic Forms and Actions

-Use Dynamic Forms to bring a whole new level of customizations to your page layout with features like inter-field dependencies.
+Use Dynamic Forms to bring a whole new level of customization to your page layout with features like inter-field dependencies.
 For example, checking the Subscribe to Emails checkbox will dynamically display the Email Address field.